 - Whether those security measures are configured and used properly

 Compliancy Group Simplifies HIPAA Compliance

 Covered entities and business associates can address their security risk analysis by working with Compliancy Group to address federal HIPAA security standards.
-Completing a security risk assessment is required to become HIPAA-compliant.
+Completing a security risk analysis is required to become HIPAA compliant.

 Find out how Compliancy Group has helped thousands of organizations like yours Achieve, Illustrate, and Maintain™ their HIPAA compliance!

 Need Help with HIPAA?